We can agree unanimously that health and medical help is on top of our minds right now.

 There are a few options you can look at to help bring down the cost of your medical screenings, such as Medisave, insurance and credit cards.

-Can I use Medisave to pay for my health screening?
+Can Medisave be used for health screening?

 However, it may be possible to use your Medisave to pay for the procedures you need (such as a colonoscopy or mammogram) as part of routine screening in the course of managing your condition.